Which Is More Dangerous: Drunk Driving or Distracted Driving?

 While it may be easy to prove whether the driver that hit you was under the influence of alcohol, or even drugs, proving that a driver was distracted is a little more complex.
 It is essential to gather as much evidence and information at the scene of your accident as possible.
 If you see any clues of distracted driving—such as a cellphone still in the driver’s hand, a video playing or even make-up being used at the wheel—you could point this out to the attending officer or even try to take photographic evidence without putting yourself in any danger.
 Evidence such as cellphone records and social media trails can also be used in personal injury cases based on distracted driving.

 If you’ve suffered a personal injury due to a distracted driver on California’s roads, you’ll need a good car accident lawyer local to you.
-Whether you’re based in Berkley or Fremont, Scranton Law Firm can come to you to assess your case.
 We can even arrange a video call to discuss the specifics of your situation and provide you with free, no-obligation legal advice tailored to you.
-Get in touch today.
+Get in touch with one of our personal injury attorneys today.